 What is Schema Markup?

-We first need to understand what structured data is.
-This is a way to organize information about a web page in a standard format so that search engines can understand our web pages better.
+To understand what Schema markup is, we first need to understand what structured data is.
+Structured data is a way to organize information about a web page in a standard format so that search engines can understand the web page better.

-In the past, other vocabularies such as data-vocabulary.org were also used to create structured data.
-But now they are all deprecated and Google only uses schema.org.
+In the past, other vocabularies were also used to create structured data, such as data-vocabulary.org.
+But now they are all deprecated and Google only uses Schema.org.

 That is why the terms “Schema markup” and “Structured data” are often used interchangeably.

-There are two main advantages of using structured data.
+There are three main advantages of using Schema markup.

 First, it helps search engines better understand the page’s content and better match the page with the relevant search queries.